Manage Project Artifacts for Analysis in Dashboard

 The following types of test results are shown:

 If a test result does not trace to a unit, it appears in the Trace Issues folder.
-If a test result does not appear in the Artifacts panel when you expect it to, see Test Result Missing from Artifacts Panel.
-For troubleshooting test results in dashboard metric results, see Fix a test result that does not produce metric results.
+If a test result does not appear in the Artifacts panel or you do not see metric results from a test when you expect to, see Resolve Missing Artifacts, Links, and Results.

-For more information on how the dashboard traces dependencies between project files, see Digital Thread.
+For more information on how the dashboard traces dependencies between project files, see Monitor Artifact Traceability and Detect Outdated Results with Digital Thread.

 Trace Issues